 Then as my dad and I were walking through my neighborhood on the 75-degree Portland Saturday afternoon, we saw the church that serves Pierogies every Saturday.
 Though Pierogies are not a traditional Easter dish, they are another traditional meal made by my maternal grandmother.
 So we decided to make our own Pierogies as well.
 (Well, I decided to make Pierogies after my dad suggested we buy some from the church.
 Dad, what’s the point of having a food blog if you’re not going to buy the food instead of making it?)

 I found a recipe similar to this while perusing the internet and had very high hopes for it.
-I ended up being pretty disappointed though.
+I ended up being predictably disappointed though.
+More about that later.

 - 1/2 c. brown sugar (light or dark)